durr1602/gyoza/docs/source/configuration.rst

 Final checklist for the main config file
 ----------------------------------------

-Go over your `main config file <../../config/config.yaml>`__ one last time and check the
+Go over your main config file one last time and check the following:

-following:
+.. |check| unicode:: ☑

-- [ ] list your sample attributes
+- |check| list your sample attributes
-- [ ] replace all parameter values with the ones adapted for your project.
+- |check| replace all parameter values with the ones adapted for your project.
 Note: a first pass might be necessary to establish what would be a good **read count threshold** (specified under ‘reads’).
 Feel free to adjust it and re-run the workflow (if nothing else has changed, only the last steps should run again).
 This parameter is important because the “avg_scores” dataframe is built only upon “high confidence” variants, i.e. variants with a read count above the set threshold in all T0 replicates.
-- [ ] set the “perform_qc” parameter to True if you want to analyze your raw FASTQ with FastQC (and generate a MultiQC report)
+- |check| set the “perform_qc” parameter to True if you want to analyze your raw FASTQ with FastQC (and generate a MultiQC report)
-- [ ] set the “process_read_counts” to True if you want to convert read counts to functional impact scores (False if you simply want read counts, e.g. to assess diversity in T0 libraries)
+- |check| set the “process_read_counts” to True if you want to convert read counts to functional impact scores (False if you simply want read counts, e.g. to assess diversity in T0 libraries)
-- [ ] set the “normalize_with_gen” parameter to True if you want to normalize with the number of cellular generations (only valid if you opted in for processing read counts)
+- |check| set the “normalize_with_gen” parameter to True if you want to normalize with the number of cellular generations (only valid if you opted in for processing read counts)
-- [ ] edit the directory paths to project_files and reads if necessary.
+- |check| edit the directory paths to project_files and reads if necessary.

 Note on validation
 ------------------